MachineLemonade/docs/v0.10/cloud-migration.md

 An Astronomer Assisted Migration requires that you:
 - Turn your DAGs off
-- Allow us to backup and restore your Airflow DB in a fresh deployment on "New" Astronomer Cloud that we generate for you
+- Allow us to backup and restore your Airflow DB in a fresh deployment on "New" Astronomer Cloud
 - Turn your DAGs back on

 > **Note:** Depending on the size of your database, this process can be completed relatively quickly, though it requires that you migrate *all* DAGs within a deployment at once.